umddb/cmsc424-fall2020/assignment1/README.md

     - `vagrant suspend`: will save the current running state of the machine and stop it.
 When you do `vagrant up` again, it will restart with that state.
     - `vagrant halt`: will shutdown the machine.

+- You now have a virtual machine with PostgreSQL, Python 3, Jupyter notebooks and the required dependencies completely setup.
+To access them, simply `ssh` into your virtual machine by using `vagrant ssh` and running the required commands (listed in the following sections).

 ---